-Hans Kelsen's most significant contribution to the evolution of the phenomenon of international organizations lies in his vision of the stages of the process of constitutionalizing international relations.
+Hans Kelsen's most significant contribution to think the evolution of the phenomenon of international organisations lies in his vision of the stages of the process of constitutionalisation international relations.
 He stresses the strange similarity between the anarchy in primitive communities and that of the international community.
-On this similarity he bases the assumption that the transition from primitive society to the state offers a guiding criterion with regard to the present evolution of the international community.
-In other terms, the transition to the world federation is a long-term process comparable with the formation of the state, which consisted of a continuous process of power concentration.
+On this similarity he bases the assumption that the transition from primitive society to the State offers a guiding criterion with regard to the evolution of the international community.
+In other terms, the transition to the world federation is a long-term process comparable with the formation of the State, which consisted in a continuous process of power concentration.

-Long before parliaments as legislative bodies came into existence, courts were established to apply the law to concrete cases.
+'Long before parliaments as legislative bodies come into existence', he wrote, 'courts were established to apply the law to concrete cases.
 It is interesting to note that the meaning of the word 'parliament' was originally court.
 In primitive society the courts were hardly more than tribunals of arbitration.
 They had to decide only whether or not the crime had actually been committed as claimed by one party, and hence, if the conflict could not be settled by peaceful agreement, whether or not one party was authorised to execute a sanction against the other according to the principle of self-defence.
 Only at a later stage did it become possible completely to abolish the procedure of self-defence and to replace it by execution of the court-decision through a centralised executive power, a police force of the State.
-The centralisation of executive power is the last step in this evolution from the decentralised pre-State community to the centralised community we call State.
+The centralisation of executive power is the last step in this evolution from the decentralised pre-State community to the centralised community we call State.'
+And he concluded: 'We have good reasons to believe that international law [...] develops in the same way as the primitive law of the pre-State community' (Kelsen 1944).